iliakan/javascript-tutorial/1-js/2-first-steps/09-operators/article.md

 | 3 | assignment | `=` |
 | ... | ... | ... |

 As we can see, the "unary plus" has a priority of `15`, higher than `13` for the "addition" (binary plus).
-That's why in the expression `+apples + +oranges` unary pluses worked first, and then the addition.
+That's why in the expression `"+apples + +oranges"` unary pluses work first, and then the addition.

 ## Assignment